syahirulfaiz/PyImageDownloader/README.md

 # PyImageDownloader
-This project downloads images located in a directory (and sub-directory, recursively)
+This project downloads images located in a directory (and ITS sub-directory, recursively)